The Corporate Governance Review: France

 Delegation of board responsibilities

-Decisions taken by the board of directors are collective decisions and cannot be delegated to one or more specific directors or to third parties.
+Decisions made by the board of directors are collective decisions and cannot be delegated to one or more specific directors or to third parties.

 The board of directors or supervisory board may give specific mandates to certain members to study identified issues.